developer-friendly/blog/docs/posts/2024/0015-ory-oathkeeper.md

   third party service. **This is the key feature that makes the entire suite very appealing to me.** :electric_plug:
-- [x] **Full Featured**: It comes with batteries included, providing experimental support for gRPC middleware (if you're into Golang), and also stable support for WebSockets[^websocket-support]. :battery:
+- [x] **Full Featured**: It comes with batteries included, providing experimental support for gRPC middleware[^grpc-middleware] (if you're into Golang), and also stable support for WebSockets[^websocket-support].
+  :battery:
 - [x] **Community**: Ory has a great community of developers and users.
 If you ever get stuck, you can always ask for help in the community Slack channel[^ory-slack]. :handshake: